cicdops/awesome-ciandcd/README.md

 * [bitbuckets](https://bitbucket.org)  Plant your code in the cloud.
 Watch it grow.
 * [teamfoundationservice](http://tfs.visualstudio.com)  Visual Studio Online, based on the capabilities of Team Foundation Server with additional cloud services, is the online home for your development projects.
 Get up and running in minutes on our cloud infrastructure without having to install or configure a single server.
 Visual Studio Online connects to Visual Studio, Eclipse, Xcode, and other Git clients to support development for a variety of platforms and languages
 *  [phabricator](http://phabricator.org/)  Phabricator is a collection of open source web applications that help software companies build better software.
+* [IBM DevOps Services](https://hub.jazz.net) - Store, manage, edit, and collaborate on your source code.
+Then deploy onto the IBM Bluemix cloud platform.

 ## Code Review
 Code review tools